3 Electrodynamics

 it follows from Eq.
 (2.61)

-This results in the Lorentz force according to Eq.
-(3.1), this shows the correctness of the approach Eq.
-(D.173).
-So the Lagrange function of a particle in the EMF is
+This yields the Lorentz force according to Eq.
+(3.1); this shows the correctness of the ansatz Eq.
+(3.19).
+Thus the Lagrange function of a particle in the EMF is

 \[ \begin{align} L\left(\mathbf{r}, \newdot{\mathbf{r}}, t\right) &= \frac{m}{2}\newdot{\mathbf{r}}^2 - q\phi\left(\mathbf{r}, t\right) + \frac{q}{c}\newdot{\mathbf{r}}\cdot\mathbf{A}\left(\mathbf{r}, t\right) \end{align} \]